Controllable Egocentric Video Generation via Occlusion-Aware Sparse 3D Hand Joints: Introduction

-Our insight is that sparse 3D hand joints offer a more suitable control signal for egocentric video generation by providing: (1) explicit 3D geometry to resolve occlusion ambiguities, (2) distinct semantic identities for each articulation, (3) a sparse and intuitive interface for user manipulation, and (4) an embodiment-agnostic representation for seamless cross-embodiment generalization.
-Specifically, unlike skeletal maps or latent pose codes that embed rigid, human-specific kinematic assumptions, sparse 3D joints represent articulation as unconstrained spatial coordinates.
-This inherent flexibility makes the control signal naturally transferable across the diverse structural topologies of humanoids and robotic hands~\cite{qin2022dexmv,xin2026analyzing}.
-Consequently, our control paradigm not only enhances human egocentric video fidelity but is also demonstrated to be effective for robotic dexterous manipulation without requiring complex domain adaptation.
+Our insight is that sparse 3D hand joints offer a more suitable control signal for egocentric video generation by providing: (1) explicit 3D geometry to resolve occlusion ambiguities, (2) a sparse, intuitive interface for interactive user edit, (3) an embodiment-agnostic representation that naturally supports cross-embodiment generalization.
+Specifically, unlike dense skeletal maps or latent pose codes that embed rigid human-specific kinematic assumptions, sparse 3D joints represent articulations as unconstrained spatial coordinates.
+This flexibility ensures our framework not only enhances the fidelity of human egocentric videos but seamlessly transfers to robotic dexterous manipulation \cite{qin2022dexmv,xin2026analyzing} without requiring complex domain adaptation (See Supplementary Material).

 However, directly injecting 3D joints into an egocentric image-to-video generation model is non-trivial and introduces two fundamental challenges. \textbf{First, occlusion ambiguity.} Egocentric interactions involve severe and dynamic mutual occlusions between fingers and objects.
 The model must explicitly reason about visibility states to avoid feature contamination and trajectory conflicts.
 This challenge comes in two forms.
 (1) \textit{Source occlusion}: in the reference frame, occluded joints should not contribute unreliable visual features.
 Otherwise, hidden articulations may inherit incorrect textures, leading to hallucinations when later revealed.
 (2) \textit{Target occlusion}: during motion propagation, foreground fingers frequently cross over background ones.
 Without 3D-aware conditioning, features may be incorrectly assigned across layers, producing anatomical artifacts such as merged or intersecting fingers. \textbf{Second, preservation of 3D structure.} A naive conditioning strategy that projects 3D joints into 2D feature space discards depth and structural priors, undermining the key advantage of 3D control.
 To achieve high-fidelity generation, semantic identity and geometric relationships must be incorporated directly into the generation process.